The TIME’S UP Guide to Equity and Inclusion

 Factor in diversity when making furlough, lay off, and return-to-work decisions

 Maybe you were making great progress in diversifying your workforce before these crises or maybe that was a commitment you were just embarking on.
 Either way, a diverse workforce is critical to your business.
-As you confront difficult decisions around layoffs, furloughs, or who to bring back to work, you can prioritize diversity by:
+Given the ebb and flow of restrictions as the COVID-19 pandemic evolves, you may find yourself continually evaluating whether to grow or shrink your workforce.
+As you confront decisions around layoffs, furloughs, who to bring back to work, or who to hire, you can prioritize diversity by:

 - Paying attention to the impact those decisions may have on the diversity of your workforce, and including this factor in your decision-making;